 Energy prices have increased due to the conflict, creating a cost-of-living problem in Europe and beyond.

-Global trade has been severely impacted by the Covid-19 pandemic, which is still precarious.
-Russia and Ukraine are major producers of staple foods like wheat and sunflower oil.
+The COVID-19 pandemic has severely impacted global trade, which is still precarious.
+Russia and Ukraine majorly produce staple foods like wheat and sunflower oil.

 Due to shortages and import restrictions brought on by the war, food costs have skyrocketed in places like Central Asia, the Middle East, and Africa.

-The sudden start of a big war in the middle of Europe is the world vision most alarming development, as it has created uncertainty, fear, and a sense that the globe is less stable.
+The sudden start of a major war in Europe is the world's most alarming development.
+It has created uncertainty, fear, and a sense that the globe is less stable.

-The crisis in Ukraine is still one of the best-funded ones in the world.
-The international community's generosity has contrasted sharply with its lack of support for other, less apparent problems worldwide.
+The crisis in Ukraine is still one of the best-funded in the world.
+However, the international community's generosity has contrasted sharply with its lack of support for other, less apparent problems worldwide.